 In today’s world, it is not guaranteed that because we are observant and orthodox, our children will follow in our path.
 We can do and say all the “right” things, but as we know all too well, our children are autonomous individuals who grow up to make decisions of their own.
 Try as we might, we cannot guarantee that their values and choices match our own.
 Nonetheless, we try.
 Just as the Kohanim endeavored to inspire by their actions and lead an, at times, unruly Bnei Yisrael, we as parents must do the same.
 The American novelist James Baldwin once said, “Children have never been very good at listening to their elders, but they have never failed to imitate them.”
 Make no mistake about it – you cannot run away from being a role model.
 The only question is: What kind will you be?

-Last Edit: 10 months 3 weeks ago by Jonathan Muskat.
+Last edit: 4 years 3 months ago by Jonathan Muskat.